airbnb/zonify/docs/source/index.rst

     AWS_ACCESS_KEY AWS_ACCESS_KEY_ID
     AWS_SECRET_KEY AWS_SECRET_ACCESS_KEY
     EC2_URL
+    AWS_DEFAULT_REGION

 These variables are used by many AWS libraries and tools.
-As a convenience, the environment variable ``AWS_REGION`` may be used with region nicknames:
+The legacy Zonify environment variable, ``AWS_REGION``, continues to be supported.
+It works exactly like the ``AWS_DEFAULT_REGION`` variable from the AWS Python CLI, allowing one to specify a region nickname for use with regionalized services:

 .. code-block:: text